December 1, 2021

 What is a Hospital Administrator?

-They work on both the business side of the hospital as well as in long-term strategy and patient care planning.
-Many hospital administrators also work heavily in the community as the “face” of the hospital and of course, work directly with the other hospital administrative team members.
+Hospital administrators wear many hats as they oversee the business side of running a hospital and plan long-term strategy and patient care.
+Many hospital administrators also operate as the "face" of the hospital and work directly with other admin staff.

 Hospital Administrator Salary

-According to the BLS the median average salary for Medical and Health services managers employed at hospitals is $110,430 annually.
-Hospital administrators generally start at somewhere around $100K for smaller hospitals and reaching well beyond that for larger-scale operations.
+According to the BLS, the median average salary for medical and health services managers employed at hospitals is $125,280 annually.
+Hospital administrators generally start at somewhere around $100K for smaller hospitals and reach well beyond that for larger-scale operations.

 Requirements to Become a Hospital Administrator